 - Failing to communicate a patient’s condition or change of condition to their doctor

 - Failing to communicate test results (lab, x-ray, MRI) to the patient or doctor

 - Failing to attend to a patient in distress

 - Failure to prevent patient who is a known fall risk from falling

-- Failure to follow security protocols, leading to rape or assault
+- Failure to follow security protocols leads to rape or assault

 - Nurses or other employees exceeding their medical authority

-- Failing to have proper equipment in good working order
+- Failing to have the proper equipment in good working order

 - Improper use of equipment

 Hospital malpractice or negligence occurs at an alarming rate, resulting in many needless injuries and deaths.
 Negligent hospitals and surgery centers should be held liable when the actions of their employees cause serious injury.
 If you have been injured due to hospital negligence, the “lawyers who are doctors” at Cullan & Cullan can help you determine fault and assess the extent of your injuries.
 Our medical malpractice attorneys have successfully sued hospitals nationwide throughout the Kansas City area in Missouri and Kansas.